 This flag will indicate that the user has indicated that they have been or currently are directly or indirectly involved in a legal case.
 The determination of prior legal experience can be made through user interaction or session data, where user indirectly demonstrated prior legal experience.

-Assessment that User Is Not Mobile
+Assessment that User Is Housebound or Institutionalized

 This flag indicates that the user does not have access to a vehicle or someone that can provide transportation.

+Safety, Time off Work, Result of the Legal Issue will have financial impact, is the other side represented, would your emotions overcome you in a courtroom setting, (Review Michigan Capacity Assessment Checklist),

 Description & Navigation Module